how much does it cost to travel from jakarta airport into the city in a taxi? or are there cheaper shuttle busses?

 You can come to the DAMRI Halte in front of each terminal of the airport.

 For instance, if you take a DAMRI bus to Blok M, then your hotel near by Blok M, you can just go on foot to your hotel.
 Best luck!
 I know your question was two years ago.
 But nothing is expired, right?
-Who knows you'll visit Jakarta again one day. :') almost 4 years ago
+Who knows you'll visit Jakarta again one day. :') about 4 years ago